Smingvin/srdjanmisic/content/_index.md

 That’s how it was with surgeons throughout the middle ages, and that’s how it is with copywriters today.

-> **Anyone, regardless of skill or experience, can call themself a copywriter.
-Finding a competent one among them is like searching for a decent surgeon among butchers and barbers.**
+Anyone, regardless of skill or experience, can call themself a copywriter.
+Finding a competent one among them is like searching for a decent surgeon among butchers and barbers.

 Choose poorly, and your writer may generate a few sales before sweeping out the remains of your butchered brand like so much trimmed hair and soiled bandages.

 Choose wisely, and your writer will help inspire a loyal following of customers who know, like, and trust you.

-But how can you know?
+So how can you tell which is which?

 Here's how.
-{{<sidenote>}} SPOILER ALERT: I am about to pitch myself, but not exclusively. {{< /sidenote >}}
+{{<sidenote>}} SPOILER ALERT: I am about to pitch myself. {{< /sidenote >}}

 ## 1) Copywriter has some sort of peer approval